Your Boss Can Tell If You’re Not Paying Attention — & Other Things To Know About Working Remotely With Zoom

 For those who weren't familiar with Zoom prior to practicing social distancing, it's a video- and audio- conferencing and screen-sharing tool that allows up to 1,000 participants to conference remotely at once.

-There are four price tiers that provide varying call bandwidths, but given the current circumstances, Zoom's CEO, Eric Yuan, announced that Zoom will be removing the 40-minute time limit for calls on the platform's free plan for K-12 schools in countries all around the world, including nearly 60,000 K-12 schools in the United States, which can be accessed for their teachers and students via this sign-up form.
+There are four price tiers that provide varying call bandwidths, but given the current circumstances, Zoom's CEO, Eric Yuan, announced that Zoom will be removing the 40-minute time limit for calls on the platform's free plan for schools in countries all around the world, which can be accessed for their teachers and students via this sign-up form.

 To join a meeting, you can go to the Zoom website or click on the link in your meeting invitation, where you'll be prompted to run the Zoom app, which you can install via the ZoomLauncher.zip file that automatically downloads.
 You can also dial-in by phone via toll number.